Nive2003/Data-Analytics-Case-Study/README.md

-# Data Analytics Case Study
-A collection of visualizations for over 2000 Data Analytics Jobs pulled from Glassdoor in the United States

 # Introduction:
-The purpose of this case study is to create visualizations for data analytics jobs in order to provide stakeholders information on salaries.
+The purpose of this case study is to understand the Data Science/Engineer/Analyst job market.

 # About This Dataset
 This dataset was created by <a href="https://github.com/picklesueat/data_jobs_data">picklesueat</a> and contains more than 2000 job listing for data analyst positions, with features such as:
 <ul>
   <li> Salary Estimate
   <li> Location